Quaser41/Autonomous-Trader/autonomous_trader/README.md

 ## Resetting Paper Trading Balance

-To start a fresh paper-trading session:
+By default, the bot preserves your paper-trading balance across runs (`risk.reset_balance` is `false`).
+To start a fresh session:

 1. Delete the stored balance file:
    ```bash